precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 void readBlockVectorData(int dataID, int size, const int* valueIndices, double dt, double* values) const;
 ```

+{% note %}
-{% include note.html content="The functionality of `writeBlockVectorData` remains unchanged.
+The functionality of `writeBlockVectorData` remains unchanged.
 All samples but the one from the very last time step in the time window are ignored.
-An extension of `writeBlockVectorData` to accept multiple samples per time window is work in progress." %}
+An extension of `writeBlockVectorData` to accept multiple samples per time window is work in progress.
+{% endnote %}

 The experimental API has to be activated in the configuration file via the `experimental` attribute.
 This allows us to define the order of the interpolant in the `read-data` tag of the corresponding `participant`.
 Here, `waveform-order="1"` corresponds to linear interpolation and `waveform-order="0"` to constant interpolation (this is just the same as the stable API).